javascript-fashion/web/README.md

     </a>
 </div>

-# Gatsby Advanced Starter
+# Javascript Fashion

 A starter skeleton with advanced features for [Gatsby](https://github.com/gatsbyjs/gatsby/).

 **NOTE**: This branch contains Gatsby v2 compatible version of the starter.
-To get the Gatsby v1 compatible version, use the [`v1`](https://github.com/Vagr9K/gatsby-advanced-starter/tree/v1) branch.
+To get the Gatsby v1 compatible version, use the [`v1`](https://github.com/mehmetkose/gatsby-advanced-starter/tree/v1) branch.

 ## Lighthouse Audit Score